Wednesday

 ICE candle holder - free and GORGEOUS!

 I guess living in a freezing cold area of the country has it's benefits.
-Things stay frozen!
+Things like these ICE CANDLES stay frozen!

 My daughter and I started with a set of little ones.